dotnet/standard/docs/governance/board.md

 * **.NET Foundation**.
 This is a list of people selected by the .NET Foundation who represent the interest of the .NET community.

-The .NET Standard review board will also have a chairman.
+The .NET Standard review board will also have a chair.
 For the most part, we strive to make decisions based on consensus, but as it is with every group of engineers, consensus can be impossible to achieve at times so we need to have an ultimate tie breaker.